yiwen950725/blog/source/_posts/Everything about Ubuntu 20.04.md

 `sudo snap install --classic eclipse`

+<ins>__CLion__</ins>
+Get the license by signing up with your school email address and associate your account with your school email.
+`sudo tar xzf CLion-20XX.X.tar.gz -C /opt`

+Then:
+`/opt/clion-20XX.X/bin/clion.sh`

+Find your g++ compiler:
+`which g++`

+Locate and change the location of your compiler in Settings/Preferences.
+You are good to go.

 ## Hacking
 <ins>__Ettercap__</ins>
 It is a tool for Man in the Middle Attacks.
 Used for APR poisoning.